rsksmart/bips/BIP-R10.md

 Abstract
 ========

 This BIP describes the new opcode OP_COUNT_ACKS that adds Bitcoin drivechain capabilities as a soft-fork.
 A drivechain is practical and low-complexity extension method to add user-defined functionality executed in a secondary blockchain to Bitcoin, by means of a 2-way-peg.
-Also this drivechain system allows the use of hybrid two-pay pegs, such as combining a drivechain with a set of notary signatures.
+The drivechain extension proposed allows the creation of flexible two-pay pegs, user-defined acceptance and rejection thresholds, and hybrid solutions such as combining a drivechain with a set of notary signatures.

 Motivation
 ==========